Trip info

 Cost Includes

-- Twin-sharing accommodation at Hotel Vajra in Kathmandu for 2 night.
+- Accommodation at Hotel Moonlight in Kathmandu for 2 nights

 - All private ground transportation including airport transfers

-- All required permits for the trek (TIMS Card & National Park Fees).
+- All required permits for the trek & (Shivapuri national National Park Fees)

 Cost Excludes